-1.1 This practice covers the sampling and preparation of salt-preserved (cured) hides for physical and chemical tests.
+1.1 This practice covers the sampling and preparation of fresh or salt-preserved (cured) hides for physical and chemical tests.
 The hides or skins to be tested are grouped into lots.
 Each lot is randomly sampled in such a manner as to produce a representative sample of that lot.
 This lot sample may be used to determine compliance of the lot with applicable specification requirements, and on the basis of results, the lot may be accepted or rejected in its entirety.

 1.2 The values stated in inch-pound units are to be regarded as standard.
 The values given in parentheses are mathematical conversions to SI units that are provided for information only and are not considered standard.

 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 ICS Number Code 59.140.20 (Raw skins, hides and pelts)

 UNSPSC Code 11131500(Animal hides and skins and animal textile materials)

 |Link to Active (This link will always route to the current Active version of the standard.)|

 ASTM D6715-13(2020), Standard Practice for Sampling and Preparation of Fresh or Salt-Preserved (Cured) Hides and Skins for Chemical and Physical Tests, ASTM International, West Conshohocken, PA, 2020, www.astm.orgBack to Top